A Purple Adjustable Base elevating the head of a white mattress.

 You may hear these terms used interchangeably, but heartburn, acid reflux, and GERD refer to different things.
 If you want to know how to sleep with heartburn and acid reflux, it’s important to understand the differences between them.

-- GERD: Gastroesophageal reflux disease is a chronic condition characterized by recurring acid reflux episodes, often once or more per week, that can damage the esophagus and impact daily life.
+• GERD: Gastroesophageal reflux disease is a chronic condition characterized by recurring acid reflux episodes, often once or more per week, that can sometimes lead to esophageal irritation or damage and impact daily life.

 Best Sleeping Position for Acid Reflux

-Sleeping with acid reflux can be incredibly uncomfortable, and you may find yourself waking up due to heartburn, chest pain, or a sore throat.
+Sleeping with acid reflux can be incredibly uncomfortable, and you may find yourself waking up due to symptoms such as heartburn, chest pain, or a sore throat.

 Finding a body position during sleep that relieves symptoms of GERD or acid reflux depends on how you already prefer to sleep and what feels comfortable to you, but some sleep positions are better for acid reflux than others.